 Kelpie was named Classic Refit of the Year by Classic Boat Magazine in 2014, after a full refit.
 Kelpie entered the Mediterranean regatta circuit and immediately took First Place at the Pendennis Cup in Cornwall, England.
 She went on to compete among the finest super-yachts in the world before catching the eye of Captain Shannon Carleton, a pioneer of the Hamptons charter fleet.

-Kelpie is currently in the final stages of re-certification for US waters, and will be re-flagged to proudly fly the star-spangled ensign once again.
-After the last few years of racing the finest classic yachts in the Mediterranean, this American schooner is coming home to take her place as the crown jewel of The Hamptons fleet.
+Kelpie has been re-flagged to proudly fly the star-spangled ensign once again.
+After the last few years of racing the finest classic yachts in the Mediterranean, this American schooner has come home to take her place as the crown jewel of The Hamptons fleet.